 Amazon Prime Day will be July 15 & 16

-Note: You are viewing a post more than two weeks old.
+Note: You are viewing a post more than four weeks old.
 The information for this deal is likely not active or current.
 Please go to the homepage here for the latest Amazon Deals updated daily.

 Amazon is sure getting good at stretching a day.
 Every year we have “Black Friday Deals Week” and “Cyber Monday Deals Week” so why should “Prime Day” only be a day?
 Here’s hoping they’re not watering this once glorious holiday down because we’ve seen some good deals each Prime Day, I just feel like the discounts are less impressive every year.